lincolnloop/threads/docs/contents/project-structure/multi-page.md

-#### Integration with server-side projects
+### Integration with Django server-side projects

 In our example app, we have no server-side code at all, but our typical project usually has Django in the mix, which has it's own way of serving static files.
-The thing is, our JS and CSS are not static, and we shouldn't serve that whole directory.
-For that reason we're naming it `assets`, and pointing Django's STATIC_ROOT at the directory that contains the output from our `Grunt build` task.
+The thing is, our JS and CSS are not static (they are compiled/combined), and we shouldn't serve that whole directory.
+For that reason we're keeping the name `client` (as opposed the usual `static`), and pointing Django's STATIC_ROOT at the directory that contains the output from our `gulp build` task.

 Here's an example project root directory to serve as a guide:

 ```
 .
-├── Gruntfile.js
+├── gulpfile.js
 ├── Makefile
 ├── Procfile
-├── assets
+├── client
 ├── README.md
 ├── config.rb
 ├── docs
 ├── fabfile.py
 ├── package.json
-├── ginger
+├── appname
-├── grunt
+├── gulp
 ├── realtime
 ├── requirements
 ├── scripts
 └── setup.py
 ```

-The same `Gruntfile.js`, `config.rb` and `package.json` files and the `grunt` folder we have on the single-page app are stored in the root folder, but instead of naming the project directory `src`, we're naming it `assets` (the server-side code is stored on the `ginger` folder).
+The same `gulpfile.js`, and `package.json` files and the `gulp` folder we have on the single-page app are kept, and the same goes for the `client` directory.
+Server-side code is stored in `appname` folder for Django import convenience purposes.